eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 From this perspective, every score system is just Approval voting but with fractional approvals.
 The common 0 to 5 system is just Approval voting where voters can also give 0.2, 0.4, 0.6, or 0.8 of an approval to each candidate.

-**Theorem:** The only cardinal voting system that is Score-Condorcet-Consistent is Approval voting.
+**Theorem 2:** The only cardinal voting system that is Score-Condorcet-Consistent is Approval voting.

 **Proof:** Suppose that we have a non-Approval cardinal voting system.
 That is, there is some possible score s with $$0 < s < 1$$ that a voter can give to a candidate.